rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 implement CRUD and commands are just thin wrappers around CUD and they depend on relations.

-By convention all command classes live under `ROM::YourAdapter::Commands` namespace.
+By convention all command types live under `ROM::YourAdapter::Commands` namespace.

 ### Common Command Behavior